Abhinand-and-Roshni/Kanmani-Discord-Bot/README.md

 All the commands are ready to use.

 To see the list of commands, enter !!info onto your preferred text-channel.
 !!kanmani is the master command that leads you to all other commands!
-Make sure that Kanmani is given administrator privileges (manage messages specifically).
+Make sure that Kanmani is given privileges (manage messages specifically).

 Now Kanmani is ready to use!
 Enjoy.